aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display third line of a file
+Print third line of the file